Skip to main content

 • Email Content RPM

-Take the total value of all purchases made by each group and divide it by the number of impressions.
-Then multiply by 1000 to get the value for every thousand impressions.
+Divide the total value of all purchases made by each group by the number of impressions.
+Multiply by 1000 to get the value for every thousand impressions.

 RPM = (Total Revenue / Number of Impressions) * 1000